IBM-Cloud/kube-samples/iks-workshop/security/README.md

 - Calico Network Policies
 - Namespaces

-**Ingress options for Network Confidentiality**
+**User Ingress options for network confidentiality**
 1. Enforce TLS at Ingress.
-CA is Digicert (LetsEncrypt in future)
 2. Enforce TLS from Ingress to containers using Ingress ‘ssl-service’ annotation
 3. Enforce TLS from component to component:
 	- Self-signed CA ok within deployment or cluster across private network